-I was asked once if I would adopt Marc again, if I knew then what I know now about him.
+I was asked once if I would adopt David again, if I knew then what I know now about him.
 Easy question to answer.
 Yes.
 I would.
 He is worth it.
 He deserves a family just like any other child.

 - what is he plotting now? (whynotfathers.com)

 - Struggling as a father of children with special needs (whynotfathers.com)